manaswini-ks/llvm-project-runtime-analyzer/README.md

     Source file
     Line number

-The output is printed to the console during the pass execution.
+The output is printed to the csv file during the pass execution.